seanburlington/bridportseakayak/content/_index.md

 title= "Bridport Sea Kayak"
 date= 2020-06-08T16:03:13+01:00
 draft= false
+image = "/images/sean.webp"
 [menu]
     [menu.navbar]
         title = "Home"
         weight= -1
 +++

-## I ❤️ Kayaking

-### I hope you will too

-I fell in love with sea kayaking the moment I first tried it - I just adore the feeling of connection I get with the boat, the water, the waves, the peace and the views.
+I fell in love with sea kayaking the moment I first tried it.

 It took me a long time to build the confidence to really get out and enjoy it.

-Having gained the experience one of the things I really want to do is to share this experience and help more people get out on the sea, maybe just enjoy an evenings paddle - but maybe with the aim to get enough experience and skill to paddle independently with friends.
+Having gained skills myself one of the things I really want to do is to share this experience and help more people get out on the sea.

-The sea has risks and the [RNLI advise](https://rnli.org/safety/choose-your-activity/kayaking-and-canoeing#training) includes getting training
+This is not part of a club, nor is it paid coaching.

+What I'm hoping to do is to help nurture a community of independent kayakers around Bridport.

-I can guide you on some local trips and provide tips on
+If you have a suitable boat and want to learn a bit more I can guide you on some local trips and provide tips on

 - paddling technique
 - safety kit (selection and use)
 - understanding tide and weather as it affects kayakers
-- suitable boats and equipment
 - local knowledge of good landing spots

-I am to paddle regularly on Wednesday evening at West Bay or nearby locations such as Portland Harbour, Charmouth,

-I will lead occasional longer trips at weekends
+This is new to me so plans will change as I learn what works and what people want.

+Some people might just want one session, others might want a few.

+I'm doing this for the love of it - no charge - donations to RNLI welcome but purely optional.